AntociM/budgy/README.md

 ![](assets/images/wireframe.jpg)

 The design is split in three big parts.
-* **dashboard** - this where the user can see the current balance, monthly and weekly expenses.
+* **dashboard** - this is where the user can see the current balance, monthly and weekly expenses.
 * **entry-form** - this is where the user registers the entries.
 * **entry-area** - this sections displays all the entries.